 Nevertheless, libel convictions still carry onerous financial penalties, journalists at times have experienced pressure from government officials, and media workers face a challenging economic environment.
 In July 2018, activist Naïm Touré was sentenced to two months in jail after being convicted of “incitement to revolt” for a Facebook post that criticized a military counterterrorism operation.

 D2.
 Are individuals free to practice and express their religious faith or nonbelief in public and private?
 4 / 4

 Burkina Faso is a secular state, and freedom of religion is generally respected.
 The population is predominately Muslim with a large Christian minority.
 Followers of both religions often engage in syncretic practices.
 Recent actions by Islamic militant groups, which have attacked and intimidated civilians in the north and east, contributed to increased tensions between Muslims and Christians, although religious tolerance remains the norm.

 D3.
 Is there academic freedom, and is the educational system free from extensive political indoctrination?
 3 / 4

 Private discussion is unrestricted in much of the country.
-However, activity by militant Islamic groups in the north, who have attacked and intimidated civilians, and the increased security presence that has come in response to their presence, has discouraged people from speaking freely about local news and politics and other sensitive topics.
+However, attacks and intimidation by militant Islamic groups in the north and east, and an increased security presence in response to their activities, have dissuaded people from speaking about local news and politics and other sensitive topics.